fsharp/fsharp-compiler-docs/docs/content/index.md

  * [**Working with signatures, types, and resolved symbols**](symbols.html) - many services related to type checking return resolved symbols, representing inferred types, and the signatures of whole assemblies.

+ * [**Working with projects project-wide analysis**](project.html) - you can request a check of an entire project, and ask for the results of whole-project analyses such as find-all-references.

  * [**Hosting F# interactive**](interactive.html) - allows calling F# interactive as a .NET library from your .NET code.
 You can use this API to embed F# as a scripting language in your projects.